maxmin13/messageboard-prj/README.md

 # AWS messageboard project

-The project deploys a Django web application to the AWS cloud,</br>
+The project deploys a Django web application in AWS.</br>
-with Gunicorn application server and Nginx reverse proxy.</br>
+The web application runs in Gunicorn.</br>
-The store is a PostgreSql database.</br>
+it uses a PostgreSql database.</br>

 ## Requirements: ##